12 Things to Keep in Your Winter Car Emergency Kit

 Winter car emergency kit FAQs

 Want to create a winter car emergency kit, but not sure where to start?
-Here are answers to some common questions to make sure that you’re prepared to hit the road during the winter months.
+Check out this additional information to make sure you’re prepared to hit the road during the winter months.

 You should keep essential items like food, water, and a first aid kit in your car’s winter emergency kit, as well as winter-specific items, like an ice scraper, shovel, hat, gloves, and blanket.
 Think about what you would need if you were stranded in your car because of a storm.

-• Is it OK to sleep in a car overnight?
+• Is it safe to sleep in your car overnight in the winter?

 You should always stay with your vehicle while waiting for help to arrive.
 Make sure that you’re visible to rescuers, and take steps to make sure that you stay as warm and hydrated as you can.[6]